iluvjava/Silly_Julia_stuff/Inexact_Dual_Numerics/README.md

 Machine Epsilon for Float64 is $2^{-54}$

 These errors are intrinsic, carried by multiplication.
+We need to monitor the hehavior of floating points down to binary level to track the propagation of the error during its computations.